MetaplasiaTeam/vue3-coinbase-commerce/README.md

 </script>
 ```

-The subsequent actions are the same as using the buttons, including the events that can be triggered.
+The subsequent actions are the same as using the buttons, including the emits that can be triggered.

 ## License